Where can I find reliable information about the coronavirus?

 Insurance Coverage for COVID-19 Testing and Prevention

 All private health insurance providers must provide coverage for COVID-19 testing.
 If you have symptoms of COVID-19 and want to get tested, call your medical provider or your local or state health department.
-The CDC website has an overview of COVID-19 symptoms, prevention strategies and news related to the virus.
+The CDC website has an overview of COVID-19 symptoms, prevention strategies and news related to the pandemic.